NathanFouere/president-challenge/README.md

 ## Description

-**President Challenge** is a text-based simulation game that puts players in the shoes of a political leader during the 20th century.
+**President Challenge** is a simulation game that puts players in the shoes of a political leader during the 20th century.
 Players navigate through a series of events, making decisions that shape the course of history.
 The game is designed to be highly configurable, allowing creator of games to create unique scenarios.

 ## Architecture